-Cutia Țăranului / “The Peasant`s Box” is an amazing idea.
 The team behind this business model wanted to refresh and strengthen the relationship between traditional producers and modern consumers.
-An alternative to the supermarkets and their products with an unknown provenance.
+This is an alternative to the supermarkets and their products with an unknown provenance.
 An invitation to a healthy and natural diet.

-The naturist stores (such as Plafar) – can be found almost everywhere in Romania.
-They have incredibly low prices and all kind of natural and organic products: all sorts of seeds & oils, cereals, medicinal plants, vitamins, diet supplements, cosmetic products etc. All you need to do is a little bit of research about the respective products and their different properties.
+You can find them almost everywhere in Romania also.
+They have incredibly low prices and several natural and organic products.
+All sorts of seeds & oils, cereals, medicinal plants, vitamins, diet supplements, cosmetic products etc. All you need to do is a little bit of research about the different products, seeds and plants and their different properties.

-It is an information platform about the healthy food in Romania and the farmers who produce it.
-A library of Romanian products both fresh and well preserved.
-You can find a Farm Map – in order to find the closest farm to you and, at the same time, each farm has its own Farmer Portrait – for more information regarding the products.
+It is an information platform about the healthy food in Romania that connects the farmers who produce it with people interested in buying it.
+A sort of library full of Romanian products both fresh and well preserved.
+The Farm Map enables you to find the closest farm to you.
+Also, each farm has its own Farmer Portrait – to provide more information regarding the products.

 You can learn more about this initiative on their official website.
 But it is only in Romanian.